jenningsanderson/overturemaps-workshop/README.md

     ) TO 'montreal.geojson' WITH (FORMAT GDAL, DRIVER GeoJSON);
     ```

-4. Now open that GeoJSON file in your preferred GIS environment to inspect the attributes (fastest to drag-n-drop into kepler.gl)
+4. Now open that GeoJSON file in your preferred GIS environment to inspect the attributes (I recommend dragging-and-dropping the result directly into [kepler.gl](//kepler.gl) for fast visualization)

 5. Are there other columns that would be useful?
 Try adding `categories.primary as category,` to the query to get the category for each place.